jtmzac/Anno-117_Specialist-Pools-Rebalance/readme.md

 |Manx|59*|

 \* Manx has 68 if City Watch Specialist Rework is installed

+# Extra Compatibility with City Watch Specialist Rework
+If City Watch Specialist Rework is installed then the 9 city watch specialists will be automatically added back into Manx's specialist pool.

+Note that compatibility is based on the mod folder being installed and NOT what is activated in your active-profile.txt.

 # Future Compatibility
 This mod is not going to be useful in future unless it is manually updated with new specialists and probably new traders.